Meet AERO's Board and senior managers.

 Dr Anne Kennedy is a highly respected and experienced early childhood education researcher, academic and consultant.
 She has worked as an early childhood teacher in primary schools and early childhood education and care settings, and as an academic in teacher education programs in Australia, Sweden, Singapore and the USA.
 Anne is an honorary fellow of the Graduate School of Education, University of Melbourne, and is a life member of FKA Children’s Services and Community Child Care Association, Victoria.

-Anne is an Executive Director of the Parkville Institute and a non-executive director of the Board of The Front Project.
-Anne was appointed to the Australian Government’s Preschool Outcomes Measure, Ministerial Expert Advisory Group in 2021, the Early Learning Teaching Tool Expert Advisory Group in 2022 and the Victorian government’s Best Start Best Life Taskforce Advisory Group in 2022.
+Anne is an Executive Director of Parkville Institute and a non-executive director of the Board of The Front Project.
+Anne was appointed to the Australian Government’s Preschool Outcomes Measure, Ministerial Expert Advisory Group in 2021, the Victorian government’s Best Start Best Life Taskforce Advisory Group in 2022 and the Australian Government, Department of Social Services’, Measuring Child and Family Wellbeing Demonstration Project, Technical Group in 2025.
 She is also a trustee of the Creswick Foundation.

 Anne was the early childhood curriculum and pedagogy advisor and clinician in a University of Melbourne multi-disciplinary research team that evaluated an intensive early childhood education and care model for babies and toddlers living with significant adversity.
 The research showed remarkable learning and developmental outcomes for children who participated in the trial compared with children in the control group.